Arthrex iBalanace Knee Lawyers No Longer Reviewing New Claims

 Arthrex iBalance Class Action Lawyers

-The lawyers at Saiontz & Kirk, P.A. are reviewing potential Arthrex iBalance knee class action lawsuits and individual claims for design problems that may be associated with the device.
-It appears that the manufacturer may have placed their desire for profits before consumers safety, by:
+The lawyers at Saiontz & Kirk, P.A. are no longer reviewing additional Arthrex iBalance knee class action lawsuits or individual claims for design problems that may be associated with the device.
+Although it did appear that the manufacturer may have placed their desire for profits before consumers safety, by:

 - Failing to adequately research the design of the Arthrex iBalance knee;